buildingSMART/ifc-gherkin-rules/test/files/ala003/segment_type_mapping.md

 The partial concept template addresses horizontal segment types only and is silent on `PredefinedType` values that are specific to vertical and cant.
-For a cant `LINEARTRANSITION`, this rule implementation will consider both `IfcLine` and `IfcClothoid` to be valid representation entity types.
-`IfcLine` seems correct from the author's perspective, however sample models such as [linear-placement-of-signal][linear-placement-of-signal] utilize `IfcClothoid` for this cant segment type.
+For a cant `LINEARTRANSITION`, `IfcLine` originally seemed correct from the author's perspective.
-The use of `IfcClothoid` is also consistent with reference code from the IFC-Rail room, particularly the [EnrichIFC4x3][enrich_4x3] utility that can be used to generate an alignment geometry representation from an IFC model that contains business logic only.

-See additional discussion in IFC4.x Implementer Forum [Issue # 145][IFC4.x-IF#145].
+Corresponding discussion in the IFC4.x Implementer Forum [Issue # 145][IFC4.x-IF#145] verified that `IfcClothoid` is the property entity class to utilize for the representation of this cant segment type.

 [horiz_enums]: https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/HTML/lexical/IfcAlignmentHorizontalSegmentTypeEnum.htm